 If your child is aged between 6 months and 2 years old and is in a high-risk group for flu, they will be offered an injected flu vaccine as the nasal spray is not licensed for children under 2.

-Because there are 3 different vaccines we will be receiving these at various times from late September onwards.
+Because there are 3 different vaccines we will be receiving these at various times, which have been delayed as you may have seen in the news, from late September onwards.
 We will therefore be running clinics based on the vaccine type.